 - Utility patent: This patent protects how a product or process functions.
 Further, utility patents protect functional and new inventions or systems.
 It is valid for 20 years.

 - Plant patent: It is useful if you have created a new species of plant.
 Also, plant prevents other companies from breeding it.
 It has validity for 20 years as well.

 - Design patent: These cover the way a manufactured product looks but it isn’t concerned with its usefulness or function.
 However, you can get a design patent ONLY for useful inventions.
 Design patents are valid for 15 years.

 Also Read: Patent Filing Procedure: 8 Major Steps

 Draft The Patent Application

-After determining the patent type, the next step in the patent filing guide in drafting your patent application.
-The USPTO follows a “first to file” procedure.
+After determining the patent type, the next step in the patent filing guide is drafting your patent application.
+So, the USPTO follows a “first to file” procedure.
 Therefore, whoever files the application for an invention first, gets priority.
-Following are the types of patent applications that you can file:
+Following are the types of patent applications that you can file.

 This application is a simple tool to secure a priority date.
 You need not describe the application completely here.
 The basic purpose is to disclose your invention, secure a priority date, and later use that priority when filing a non-provisional application.
 You get 12 months to file a non-provisional application from the date of filing of the provisional application.

 This is a complete patent application, and it is the real deal.
 Hence, you must include every single detail about your invention, right down to the last fiber of its being.
 Claims, drawings, descriptions, etc. need to be pitch-perfect for this application.

 You may want protection for your invention in multiple numbers of countries.
 These are options given by the World Intellectual Property Organisation (WIPO) which allow you to do that.
 You may file an application under the following: